 Town Council Member, represents District 5

 Bio: Dan was elected to the Council in 2015 and began serving on January 1, 2016.
 He and his wife Patty moved to Plainfield in 1984.
 Dan grew up in Decatur Township, so living in Plainfield means he’s lived within the same nine miles all his life.
 He says says when he first walked into the house in Plainfield they now live in, he felt like he was at home.
 Dan and Patty have a daughter, Allison, who started at Van Buren Elementary the first year they moved to Plainfield and has since graduated from Plainfield High School and become a teacher herself.

-Dan is currently the Director of Quality & Regulatory Compliance for Gilchrist & Soames at their Plainfield office.
-His specialty is quality management systems like ISO 9000 and 14000.
+Dan has retired from Gilchrist & Soames where he was the Director of Quality & Regulatory Compliance.
+His specialty was quality management systems like ISO 9000 and 14000.
 His goal as a member of the Town Council is to see the sewer projects that are in planning stages come to fruition.
 “They are excellent plans, and I want to maintain that energy to keep them on schedule,” he said.
 “Our utilities are well-run.”

 Bio: Kent McPhail was appointed to the Town Council in 1998 to fill the vacancy created when another council member retired and has been elected to the Council since.
 Kent's area of responsibility is the Police Department and Public Relations.
 He is also the former Executive Director of the Plainfield Chamber of Commerce.

 For eleven years Kent served on the Monroe-Gregg School Board.
 He has been a past member of the Board of Zoning Appeals and currently serves on the Plan Commission.
 He is on the Board of the Hendricks County Convention and Visitors Bureau.
 Kent is also a deacon at the Plainfield Christian Church.